Spartan Plumbing Inc Trucks

 A partial trap clog can cause a slow drain, while a full trap clog completely blocks the flow of water down a drain.
 Since it can be difficult for homeowners to determine whether a drain trap is clogged or the clog is located in another area of the plumbing system, contact a licensed plumber who can locate the clog and remove it without damaging your pipes in the process.

 Every homeowner should understand what plumbing traps are, how they work, and the problems they can create.
-Contact the licensed plumbers at Spartan Plumbing Inc for all of your drain trap needs today.
+Contact the licensed plumbers for all of your drain trap needs today.